The

 In some forgotten crypt.

-Lord, let it bridge
+Lord, let it bridge the gap that haunts

 My soul, when I can't find